A Brief History of Sts. Peter and Paul Catholic Church

 According to the newspaper, it happened through the carelessness of an attendant, who was sent by one of the clerks up into the third story for a bottle of Madeira wine.

-“The helper, who’s name was Frederick, placed the lamp on a bale of cotton in the second story while he went to the loft for the wine.
+“The helper, whose name was Frederick, placed the lamp on a bale of cotton in the second story while he went to the loft for the wine.

 On being called, he went down, forgetting the light, which later fell and set fire to the cotton.